Debbie Heald

-Debbie Heald is a former American middle distance runner.
+Debbie Heald (born 20 August 1955) is a former American track and field athlete, known for her success in middle-distance races.

+Early life

 Heald is the daughter of Richard and Ernestine Heald.
 She grew up in La Mirada, California.

+Career

 At the age of eleven, Heald was a member of the Hutchinson Track Club.
-At a meet in Lancaster she finished a mile race with a time of 5:33.9, which at the time was the fastest time recorded for a girl of her age.

-By the time she was fourteen, Heald had won three state championships in running competitions and five district Amateur Athletic Union titles.
+At a meet in Lancaster, she finished a mile race with a time of 5:33.9, which at the time was the fastest time recorded for a girl of her age.
+By the time she was fourteen, Heald had won three state running championships and five district Amateur Athletic Union titles.
 She also held two national crowns.